Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2015 02:00:00 AM EDT

 2000: Singer Pink releases her debut album "Can't Take Me Home."
 It produced three singles, "There You Go," "Most Girls" and "You Make Me Sick," and peaked at No. 26 on the U.S. Billboard 200 album chart.

-1999: Hall of Fame baseball pitcher Early Wynn, who pitched for the Washington Senators, Cleveland Indians and Chicago White Sox during a 25-year career, dies at age 79 in Venice, Fla.
+1999: Hall of Fame baseball pitcher Early Wynn, who pitched for the Washington Senators, Cleveland Indians and Chicago White Sox during a 25-year career, dies at age 79 in Venice, Florida.
 One of the most intimidating pitchers of his era, he won the 1959 Cy Young Award and retired in 1963 with exactly 300 career wins.

 1994: Marc Andreessen and Jim Clark found Netscape Communications Corporation under the name Mosaic Communications Corporation.

-1991: U.S. Sen. John Heinz of Pennsylvania, the son of the heir to the H. J. Heinz Company, is killed with six others when a helicopter collides with their plane over an elementary school in Lower Merion Township, Pa.
+1991: U.S. Sen. John Heinz of Pennsylvania, the son of the heir to the H. J. Heinz Company, is killed with six others when a helicopter collides with their plane over an elementary school in Lower Merion Township, Pennsylvania.
 His widow, Teresa Heinz, later married U.S. Sen. John Kerry.

 1983: Actress Gloria Swanson, best known for her role as Norma Desmond, a faded silent film star, in the 1950 film "Sunset Boulevard," dies from a heart ailment at the age of 84 in New York City.
 Swanson was one of the most prominent stars during the silent film era as both an actress and a fashion icon.
 She was nominated for the first Academy Award in the Best Actress category in 1929 for the drama "Sadie Thompson" and earned two more Best Actress Oscar nominations in her career, in 1930 for "The Trespasser" and in 1951 for "Sunset Boulevard."